Subeshi culture: Characteristics

 The "Witches of Subeshi" (4th or 3rd century BCE) wore 2 ft black felt conical hats with a flat brim.
 Though modern Westerners tend to identify this type of hat as the headgear of a witch, there is evidence that these pointed hats were widely worn by both women and men in some Central Asian tribes.
 For instance, the Persian king Darius recorded a victory over the "Sakas of the pointed hats".
 The Subeshi headgear is likely an ethnic badge or a symbol of position in the society.
 Also found at Subeshi was a man with traces of a surgical operation on his abdomen; the incision is sewn up with sutures made of horsehair.

 The Subeshi culture is a candidate for the Iron Age predecessors of the Tocharians.
 The material culture of the Subeshi culture is very similar to that of Saka sites such as Arzhan or Tasmola, but is also known to have spread across the northern Chinese steppes from Xinjiang to the Korean Peninsula, particularly through bronze weapons, horse harnesses, and ornaments.
-The Subeshi site of Yanghai yielded what maybe the world's oldest known horse saddle, already displaying many characteristics of today's modern saddles, for which a radiocarbon date of 727–396 BCE (95.4% probability range) has been obtained: this is contemporaneous of possibly older than the previous "oldest saddle" from the Scythian Pazyryk culture site of Tuekta barrow no. 1 (430–420 BCE).
+The Subeshi site of Yanghai yielded what maybe the world's oldest known horse saddle, already displaying many characteristics of today's modern saddles, for which a radiocarbon date of 727–396 BCE (95.4% probability range) has been obtained: this is contemporaneous or possibly older than the previous "oldest saddle" from the Scythian Pazyryk culture site of Tuekta barrow no. 1 (430–420 BCE).
 Knotted carpet with colorful wave-like motifs were dated to 700 BCE, and are now the oldest known knotted carpet in the world, before the 4th century BCE Pazyryk carpets.

 Scythian-style bows were also discovered in Subeshi.
 The technical sophistication of these bows suggests intense technological transfer between the Saka areas and the Subeishi culture areas.
 No other Tarim Basin area benefited from this technological transfer, which was supplemented by some adaptation by the Subeishi people: the bows were slightly bigger, and used lacquer as an original compounds, suggesting technological contact with China as well.

 In terms of genetics, Afanasievo ancestry has been identified among Iron Age Dzungarian populations.